leetal/ios-cmake/README.md

 `-DENABLE_ARC=(BOOL)` - Enabled by default, specify FALSE or 0 to disable ARC

+`-DENABLE_VISIBILITY=(BOOL)` - Disabled by default, specify TRUE or 1 to enable symbol visibility support

 `-DIOS_ARCH=(STRING)` - Valid values are: armv7, armv7s, arm64, i386, x86_64.
 By default it will build for all valid architectures based on `-DIOS_PLATFORM` (see above)

 __*The resulting binary will consist of only one platform.
 To combine all platforms into the same fat-library, use the LIPO tool.
 More information on this is available on the net.*__